lkopacz/a11yTo-a11y-js-unconventional-romance/notes.md

 ## So who the heck am I?

-\*Points\* That's a picture of me :D

-- I'm a Front End Developer.
-I actually just hit my 5 year mark officially employed as a developer.
-I used to work in Drupal for the longest time, but now I am primarily doing React and d3.
+- I'm a Front end focused JavaScript Developer.
+I used to be a UI developer who recently transitioned to being a JavaScript developer after getting my first React project.
+N ow I am primarily doing React and d3, creating accessible data visualizations.
 - I'm an accessibility blogger.
-I started my blog, a11y with Lindsey as a way to take the jargon out of accessibility and encourage web developers to make their internet everybody's internet.
-I've been writing for over 7 months now and it's been quite a journey to say the least.
+I started my blog, a11y with Lindsey as a way to help web developers who never learned about accessibility what it is and how to implement it.
+My blog just hit it's one year birthday a few weeks ago!
-- I'm also a craft beer drinker!
-If you ever hit up the DC area I have plenty of recommendations!

 ## Cutting to the chase

-> Why does accessibility matter to your org?
+> Why do I care?

-## Your org provides a product or service to people.

-That's it.
-I know there's a lot of business and legal reasons that accessibility matters.
-But when it comes down to it, you are serving **people**
+> We create products to help people.
+We don't create products to exclude people.

 ## Why do I care about accessibility?

-It wasn't until I became an accessibility expert TM [quote unquote] that I really started thinking about how people with disabilities either greatly benefited or were excluded from the products I used everyday.
-I could go on more about this, but it's a major theme in my talk.
+It wasn't until I became an accessibility focused developer TM [quote unquote] that I really started thinking about how people either greatly benefited or were excluded from the products I used everyday.
+It wasn't until I started writing my blog that I realized how often cognitive disabilities are ignored.
+It's personal for me.
+I personally struggle with ADHD, and sometimes overstimulation causes panic attacks.
+This year, on April 1st, I went to Stack Overflow as I was googling a question to help me solve a bug, and I had to immediately close down the browser before I had a panic attack because it was exploding in animations and distractions.
+SO yeah it's pretty important to me.

+As my career has evolved, I've learned more and more JavaScript and have been learning how to use it both ethically and inclusively.
+But I really want to talk a little bit of perceptions that JavaScript and Accessibility are foes.

 ## "The Great Divide"

-Does anyone remember this article? [checks to see who has]

-### if nobody raises their hands

-Oh wow!
-Interesting.
-Well, to summarize, Chris Coyier wrote it about how there's a large divide between what a "front end developer" is.
+Back in January, Chris Coyier wrong The Great Divide.
+The subtitle says "Two Front End Developers are sitting at a bar.
+They have nothing to talk about."

 [change slides]

 [READ IMAGE IN TWEET]

-### Start here

 Does anyone remember the tweet storm that happened afterward?
+There was a LOT of arguing in the mentions, especially from the JavaScript developers who really really care about accessibility.

-It was at this exact moment that it became clear to me that there are MANY thought leaders in the JavaScript community who deeply care about accessibility.
+It was at this exact moment that it became clear to me that there are MANY folks in the JavaScript community who deeply care about accessibility.
 However, putting "accessibility" on the HTML and CSS side of things wasn't completely unfounded.
+I mean, I started out as a UI developer, and most of the accessibility experts I know focus more on the HTML and CSS side of things.

 Some of the worst accessibility issues I've found have been on Progressive Web Apps and Single Page Apps.
-I've noticed that once I came to the JavaScript side of things, something I found second nature (accessibility) was seen as this magical and mystical thing that only came from learning well written HTML.
+I've noticed that once I came to the JavaScript side of things, something I was skilled at (accessibility focused web development) was seen as this magical and mystical thing that only came from learning well written HTML.
 It's been fascinating for me as someone who was on the HTML/CSS side of things for a long time and is now on the JavaScript side of things.

 This whole "conflict" that was probably unintentional about whether JavaScript developers care about accessibility quite honestly defined my whole mission about why I cared about accessibility.